Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

 ## 🔍 Key Business Questions Answered

-1. What time of day are apartment listings most frequently added?
+1. What times during the day are apartment listings most frequently added?
-2. which days of the week see the highest number of listings?
+2. Which days of the week see the highest number of listings?
 3. What are the average characteristics of an apartment across cities in UAE?
-4. How does price change with area?
-5. How does price change with apartment size and number of bathrooms?
+4. Does price change with changes in apartment characteristics (area, bathrooms, furnished/unfurnished)?
-6. How do prices differ between furnished and unfurnished apartments?
-7. How do percentage of verified listings differ across apartment types?
+5. What is the distribution of verified listings across apartment types?
-8. What is the distribution of total apartments across different cities in the UAE?
+6. What is the distribution of total listings across different cities in the UAE?

 ## ➡️ Project Approach